KIVassilev/hfid/README.md

 A library for generating IDs that are shared verbally or via printed media.
 # Use cases
-* Order IDs on documents that are prited, e.g. in transportation
+* Order IDs on documents that are printed, e.g. in transportation
 * Onine game IDs that are shared via text or verbally in a group, e.g. Among Us game codes
 * One-time invite codes

 # Features
-Does not use ambiguous symbols
+* Does not use ambiguous symbols
-Auto-correct common mistakes (mistype or misheard)
+* Auto-correct common mistakes (mistype or misheard)
 ## For ID being printed and read
 Does not use characters that can be misread as numbers Letter | Number